vic-ma/howtodismantle.github.io/_posts/2024-07-05-When-Boards-Meet-Wheels-Part-I-How-to-connect-Peakboard-and-wheel.me-robots.md

 ## Result and conclusion

-Getting the necessary metadata, along with the robot position data is not too complicated.
+Getting the necessary metadata, along with the robot position data, is not too complicated.
 With these data sources, it's easy to build Peakboard applications that show the location and status of wheel.me robots.

 In the [second part of this article](/When-Boards-Meet-Wheels-Part-II-Navigate-wheel.me-robots-with-Peaboard.html), we will learn how to command the robot to move to certain positions, as well as build a logic around missions.